 - People who need nursing home care

 Application for Medicaid is made at the States Medicaid agency

 - Of any age who have kidney failure or long term kidney disease

 - Who are permanently disabled and cannot work

 Medicare is applied for at the local Social Security office.

 Some people qualify for both Medicaid and Medicare.
-People who qualify for both programs are called ‘dual eligible’.
+People who qualify for both programs are called dual eligible.
 To learn more about Medicaid eligibility and guidelines, visit the Centers for Medicare and Medicaid Services site at Centers for Medicare & Medicaid Services: Overview.

 To learn more about Medicare basics and for a complete resource locator, visit the official Medicare site of the US government at Medicare.gov.